 - Las Vegas Premium Outlets is the place to score deals!
 It has 155 stores including some brands that are not typically at outlet malls like Benneton, Dolce & Gabbana, and L’Occitane.
-While it is located about 15 minutes from the Strip, you get there using the Downtown Shoppers Express or Las Vegas Strip Trolley if you don’t have a car.
+While it is located about 15 minutes from the Strip, you get there using the Downtown Shoppers Express, the Las Vegas Strip Trolley, or this tour if you don’t have a car.

 - The Fashion Show Mall has the greatest collection of upscale brands under one roof.
 It is easy to get to as it is across from the Wynn Hotel on the strip.
 Shop at Saks Fifth Avenue, Neiman Marcus, Macy’s, Nordstrom, Anthropologie, Ann Taylor, Forever 21, Guess, and more.
 If you are looking for jewelry, they have more than a dozen jewelry stores.

 - The Miracle Mile Shops inside the Planet Hollywood Resort & Casino is the best place for health and beauty goods, but that’s not all.
 In total they have 170 mostly moderately-priced shops and restaurants.